thirtysix/TFBS_footprinting/README.md

 ### 4.4 Arguments
+-  --help, -h
--  -h, --help show this help message and exit
+    show this help message and exit
--  --t_ids_file, -t  Required for running an analysis.
+-  --t_ids_file, -t
+    Required for running an analysis.
 Location of a file containing Ensembl target_species transcript ids.
 Input options are either a text file of Ensembl transcript ids or a .csv file with individual values set for each parameter.
--  --tf_ids_file, -tfs  Optional: Location of a file containing a limited list of Jaspar TFs to use in scoring alignment (see sample file tf_ids.txt at https://github.com/thirtysix/TFBS_footprinting)
+-  --tf_ids_file, -tfs
+    Optional: Location of a file containing a limited list of Jaspar TFs to use in scoring alignment (see sample file tf_ids.txt at https://github.com/thirtysix/TFBS_footprinting)
     [default: all Jaspar TFs]
 -  --target_species, -s
     [default: "homo_sapiens"] - Target species (string), options are located at https://github.com/thirtysix/TFBS_footprinting/blob/master/README.md#6-species.
 Conservation of TFs across other species will be based on identifying them in this species first.